mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 There are some functional gaps/needs that need to be addressed, and the plan is to do so quickly:

-- Docker container so the utility can be run without a local Java install
+- document us of Docker container so the utility can be run without a local Java install
 - Test configurations published
 - Add Javadoc